Cannabidiol (CBD) is one of many cannabinoids that can be found in hemp and marijuana, two types of cannabis plants.

 CBD is a natural substance, but even natural substances must be approached with caution and due diligence.

 There’s great variation in CBD products.
 Some CBD product labels make false health claims.
-In particular, CBD products purchased online have a
+In particular, CBD products purchased online have a high rate of mislabeling.

 If you’re currently being treated for cancer, keep in mind that many substances can interact with other therapies.
 That includes CBD, other cannabinoids, or even dietary and herbal supplements.

 Talk to your doctor about the potential benefits and risks of CBD, what to look for, and where to purchase it.
 Here are a few things to consider when choosing CBD products:

 - Products with hemp-derived CBD should have only trace amounts of THC.

 - Products with marijuana-derived CBD may contain enough THC to produce a high.